rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 The next steps in the pipeline require the sequences to be in [FASTA format](https://en.wikipedia.org/wiki/FASTA_format), which we will generate using this command (< 1 min on 1 CPU):

+    cd ~/Desktop/16S_chemerin_tutorial

     run_fastq_to_fasta.pl -p 1 -o fasta_files filtered_reads/*fastq

 Note that this command removes any sequences containing "N" (a fully ambiguous base read), which is << 1% of the reads after the read filtering steps above.

-Due to the alternating conserved and variable regions in the 16S gene, during PCR amplification, a strand that is partially extended in one cycle can act as a primer in a later cycle and anneal to a template in the wrong position.
-This is called a chimeric DNA molecule, and we want to remove these so as not to treat them as true DNA samples.
-This step is important for microbiome work, as otherwise these reads would be called as novel OTUs.
-In fact, it is likely that not all chimeric reads will be removed by this step.
-Using our sequences in FASTA files we can run the chimera filtering (~3 min on 1 CPU):
+During PCA amplification 16S rRNA sequences from different organisms can sometimes combine to form hybrid molecules called chimeric sequences.
+It's important to remove these so they aren't incorrectly called as novel OTUs.
+Unfortunately, not all chimeric reads will be removed during this step, which is something to keep in mind during the next steps.

+You can run chimera checking with [VSEARCH](https://github.com/torognes/vsearch) with this command (~3 min on 1 CPU):

-    chimera_filter_usearch61.pl -type 1 -thread 1 -db /home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.fa fasta_files/*fasta
+    chimera_filter.pl -type 1 -thread 1 -db /home/shared/rRNA_db/Bacteria_RDP_trainset15_092015.fa fasta_files/*fasta

 See a more detailed description of this script [here](https://github.com/mlangill/microbiome_helper/wiki/Remove-chimeric-reads).